-In September and October 2012, we issued shares of our Series B preferred stock at an issuance price of \$ per share for aggregate consideration of approximately \$10.4 million to a total of 18 investors, including Galen Partners and affiliated entities and Radius Ventures III LP and affiliated entities, each of which holds 5% or more of our capital stock and is represented on our board of directors, as well as certain of our directors or their affiliates, including Worthy Ventures Resources LLC (an affiliate of Peter Soderberg), Richard Nigon and Kevin Roche.
-In connection with the closing of the offering contemplated by this prospectus, such shares of Series B preferred stock will convert to common stock at a ratio of 1-to- .
+In September and October 2012, we issued 2,733,468 shares of our Series B preferred stock at an issuance price of \$3.80 per share for aggregate consideration of approximately \$10.4 million to a total of 18 investors, including Galen Partners and affiliated entities and Radius Ventures III LP and affiliated entities, each of which holds 5% or more of our capital stock and is represented on our board of directors, as well as certain of our directors or their affiliates, including Worthy Ventures Resources LLC (an affiliate of Peter Soderberg), Richard Nigon and Kevin Roche.
+In connection with the closing of the offering contemplated by this prospectus, such shares of Series B preferred stock will convert to common stock at a ratio of 1-to-1 plus the holders will receive additional shares of common stock in lieu of payment of the liquidation preference and accrued dividends on the Series B preferred stock.
 The following table summarizes purchases of Series B preferred stock by such investors: